 Broadway begins at the Battery and ends near an odd spot in northern Manhattan once referred to Tubby Hook.
 It’s likely you know some of the story of the Battery — its transformation from a military outpost and immigrant depot to a hugely popular park — but probably nothing at all of Tubby Hook (from the Dutch ‘Tobbe Hoek’), the land which became Inwood.
+[We made an entire podcast episode on the history of the street: The Origin of Broadway.]

 Between the Battery and Tubby Hook, the boulevard of Broadway runs the length of 13 miles, through neighborhoods of varying style and prestige, passing by a summary of almost 400 years of New York City history.